 But Witten's accomplishments off the field are perhaps even more impressive.
 Through his own charitable foundation, Jason Witten's SCORE Foundation, Witten has launched numerous outreach programs and funded several new building projects in Texas and his native Tennessee.

-Five years ago, the foundation launched the Jason Witten SCOREkeepers program, a unique initiative placing full-time, trained male mentors in battered women's shelters throughout Texas.
+Seven years ago, the foundation launched the Jason Witten SCOREkeepers program, a unique initiative placing full-time, trained male mentors in battered women's shelters throughout Texas.
 The mentors seek to demonstrate positive male behavior to the children living in these shelters in an effort to break the cycle of violence that plagues families affected by abuse.
-With the help of generous grants from the Allstate Foundation, Jason Witten's SCORE Foundation has placed SCOREkeepers in six shelters across the Lone Star State - The Family Place (Dallas), SafeHaven (Fort Worth), Mujeres Unidas (McAllen), New Beginning Center (Garland), Denton County Friends of the Family (Denton Co.) and Safe Place (Austin).
+With the help of generous grants from the Allstate Foundation, Jason Witten's SCORE Foundation has placed SCOREkeepers in six shelters across the Lone Star State -- The Family Place (Dallas), SafeHaven (Fort Worth), Mujeres Unidas (McAllen), New Beginning Center (Garland), Denton County Friends of the Family (Denton Co.) and Safe Place (Austin).
 He also routinely hosts children from these shelters for special events like Christmas parties, bowling outings and trips to Cowboys training camp.

 In 2010, the foundation launched a new domestic violence prevention program called "Coaching Boys Into Men" in high schools across Arlington, Texas.
 The program trains coaches to educate their players on the dangers of dating violence.